 It was challenging, but by persisting in observing my own reactions, whilst praying for removal of negative inner states and guidance to act correctly, the situation eventually changed and allowed new circumstances to take place.

-I feel that the techniques I learnt from Belsebuub’s work, to observe my inner states and ask my divine mother for their removal, gave me the essential tools I needed to deal with these situations as well as many others.
 Although some situations have taken a longer time to understand and overcome, the learning I have eventually gained from them has been invaluable.

 I can definitely say that the techniques I learned from Belsebuub’s work have benefited me in reducing persistent anxieties, as well as other ongoing inner states, bringing as a result more freedom and peace in my life.